-In 2022, the Lead and Copper Rule Action Levels were 15 parts per billion (ppb) for lead and 1300 ppb (or 1.3 parts per million) for copper.
+In 2023, the Lead and Copper Rule Action Levels were 15 parts per billion (ppb) for lead and 1300 ppb (or 1.3 parts per million) for copper.
 These are the highest levels allowed before any treatment changes are required at the water plant.
-During the 2022 Lead and Copper sampling event, none of the 41 regulatory sample sites exceeded the action levels for lead.
+LWP was not required to sample for lead and copper in 2023.
+The most recent sampling was done in 2022 and none of the regulatory sample sites exceeded the action levels for lead.

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-LWP is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+LWP is responsible for providing high-quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your drinking water, you may wish to have your water tested.